Contemporary Folk Week - July 24-30, 2016

 Guitar & Creativity

-What are the things no one talks about?
-Yes, you can talk about them here!!!
-My morning “Master Class” will have a very defined fourth wall; it is an instruction class, not a discussion.
+There are things in “the arts” that no one talks about – bring them here!
+My “Master Class” will have a very defined fourth wall; it is an instruction class, not a discussion.
 Conversely, the afternoon class will be a guided free-for-all.
 Participants are encouraged to bring any and all questions and thoughts about art and business; discussions are expected.
-There will be a few guest interviews of select instructors and students, conducted by me and covering everything from “How political are the Grammys?” to “What do female performers do when there’s no bathroom available?” to “How can I age gracefully in a youth-skewed market” and “Why do I even bother?!” and “How can I convince my family to give me my college money and let me spend it making a CD instead?”
+There may be a few guest interviews of select instructors and students, conducted by me and covering everything from “How political are the Grammys?” to “What do performers do when there’s no bathroom available?” to “How can I age gracefully in a youth-skewed market” and “Why do I even bother?!” and “How can I convince my family to give me my college money and let me spend it making a CD instead?”
 Both classes will take advantage of the fact that I’ve been doing this since I was twelve years old.
-I am 61, so I must have learned something by now.
+I am 64, so I must have learned something by now.
 Chiefly, I no longer have anything to lose by telling the unvarnished truth.
 Bring questions you don’t think anyone else will answer.
 Bring your doubts, bring your confusions, bring your anger and pain.
 We will sort through as much of it as we can, and become stronger in the making.
 (No class limit)

 GUITAR TOOLS: STRING THEORY FOR GUITARISTS A & B (Ray Chesna)

-(Note: This class is offered twice; once in the morning, then repeated in the afternoon.)
-Ray ties it all together and breaks it all down.
+Ray breaks it all down then ties it all together.
 Be it your own personal style, your songwriting, blues, bluegrass, new age, Celtic, pop, jazz; the one thing that they all have in common is THEORY.
 This fun and involving course will explore melody (scales) and harmony (chords) in understandable terms and with simple concepts.
 The insightful, practical instruction will enable the student to easily apply the concepts to the guitar.
 This has been a popular course for several years now, and, of course, Ray has some new tricks up his sleeve.
 This year we will be spending more time on chords, chord progressions and deconstructing classic songs.
 Clear, helpful handouts will allow the student to bring this information home for continued study.
 Repeat offenders always welcome.